Ilchaffurin/Pipeline-RBMS/readme.md

 * `STAR` for indexing and mapping
 * `BOWTIE2` for indexing and mapping
 * `BCFTOOLS` to identify variants and creation of cvs files
-* `SAMTOOLS` to convert a SAM file into a BAM file
+* `SAMTOOLS` to convert and sort a SAM file into a BAM file
 * `MULTIQC` Aggregate results from all analyses into a single report

 #### The pipeline is organized as follows: